Skip to content

 What should applicants do if their occupation is not targeted?

-Applicants with work experience in an occupation that is not currently being targeted should still enter the Express Entry pool if they are eligible.
-Provincial nominee programs are still using the Express Entry pool to source applicants and IRCC is still conducting all-program draws from the pool.
+Applicants whose occupation is not currently targeted should still enter the Express Entry pool if they are eligible.
+Provincial Nominee Programs (PNPs) continue to select candidates from the pool, and IRCC is still conducting all-program draws.

 How can you increase your chances of being selected in a category-based draw?